 - The Treatment is a proposal on how the content will sequence and how things will appear in broad generalities

-- The Scope of Work can be defined from the Treatment, which may be detailed or more general.
-It will define what needs to be done to bring the Treatment to life.
+- The Scope of Work is derived from the Treatment, and it indicates the time and material resources will be needed to bring the Treatment to life.

 - The Budget is based on the Scope of work.
 It is negotiable, but changes to budget will necessarily change the Scope of Work and/or Treatment.